 Collagen is the most abundant form of protein in our body.
 It is the building block to our skin, hair, bones, cartilage, tendons, muscles, organs, and blood vessels.
-Our bodies naturally produce collagen through adequate dietary consumption of complete proteins (foods that contain all of the nine essential amino acids) combined with other nutrients including vitamin C, copper, proline, and glycine (the procollagen nutrients).
+Our bodies naturally produce collagen through adequate dietary consumption of a variety of nutrients including vitamin C, copper, proline, and glycine (the procollagen nutrients).

 Proline and glycine: soy, watercress, spirulina, spinach, turnip greens, asparagus, and kidney beans